Zype-Z/ShareImage.js/README.md

 ### API (Beta)
 The API is currently in beta and may have some issues.
-The domain of the API is https://shimg.zype.cf/v1
+The domain of the API is https://shimg.zype.cf/v1 Currently, the V2 of ShareImage is only available for the Node.JS Library (with CommonJS, ESM and TypeScript support)
 #### Endpoints
 There is currently only one endpoint available:
 ##### GET `/image`